KordingLab/KordingLab.github.io/_posts/2016-02-05-how-to-add-blog.md

 #### Add code snippet

 For inline code, it's the same format as simple markdown.
 However, if you want to add multiple line, see [jekyllrb.com/docs/templates/](http://jekyllrb.com/docs/templates/).
-Bacially we will use `highlight <programming language>` and `endhighlight` as beginning and end tag for code snippet.
+Basically we will use liquid tag `highlight <programming language>` and `endhighlight` as beginning and end tag for code snippet.

 #### Add images link or Youtube video